azurecitadel/azurecitadel/content/partner/lighthouse/minimal.md

 }
 ```

 The [Support Request Contributor](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#support-request-contributor) role has an action, `Microsoft.Support/*`, which makes the role [eligible for partner earned credit](https://docs.microsoft.com/partner-center/azure-roles-perms-pec) (PEC).
 All PEC eligible roles include write and/or delete actions.
 Read actions are insufficient for PEC eligibility.

-Another important role in the authorizations array is [Managed Services Registration Assignment Delete Role](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#managed-services-registration-assignment-delete-role).
+Another important role in the authorizations array is the [Managed Services Registration Assignment Delete Role](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#managed-services-registration-assignment-delete-role).
 This allows the managed services provider to [delete assignments](https://docs.microsoft.com/azure/lighthouse/how-to/remove-delegation#service-providers) assigned to their tenant.
 Without that role you would be forced to ask the customer to delete the assignment.

-> Note that there are limitations in the [role support for Azure Lighthouse](https://docs.microsoft.com/azure/lighthouse/concepts/tenants-users-roles#role-support-for-azure-lighthouse).
+Note that there are limitations in the [role support for Azure Lighthouse](https://docs.microsoft.com/azure/lighthouse/concepts/tenants-users-roles#role-support-for-azure-lighthouse).
 You can only use in-built roles.
 You cannot use roles with dataActions.
 Owner cannot be used, and User Access Administrator is limited to assigning a defined set of roles to managed identities.

+This is how the Role Assignments tab would look in the portal:

+{{< img light="/partner/images/minimal_role_assignments_light.png" dark="/partner/images/minimal_role_assignments_dark.png" alt="Minimal role assignments" >}}

-### Customise your own
+## Customise your definition

+{{< flash >}}
+⚠️ Please do not run the example template without customising it first!
 Use the example template as your starting point.

-> ⚠️ Please do not run the example template without customising it first!

 1. Save it locally and edit in your favourite editor.

-    > If you haven't got a favourite then we recommend [Visual Studio Code](HTTPS://aka.ms/vscode) with the [Azure Resource Manager (ARM) Tools extension](https://marketplace.visualstudio.com/items?itemName=msazurermtools.azurerm-vscode-tools).
+    We recommend [Visual Studio Code](HTTPS://aka.ms/vscode) with the [Azure Resource Manager (ARM) Tools extension](https://marketplace.visualstudio.com/items?itemName=msazurermtools.azurerm-vscode-tools).

 1. Update the `managedByTenantId` to match your [tenantId](https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/Overview)
 1. Update the cosmetic descriptions
 1. Create your own [AAD security groups](https://portal.azure.com/#view/Microsoft_AAD_IAM/GroupsManagementMenuBlade/~/AllGroups) for
-    1. Lighthouse Offer Admins, and
+    1. Managed Service Managers
-    1. Lighthouse Managed Service Consultants
+    1. Managed Service Consultants

-    > You are not limited to these groups or descriptions.
+    You are not limited to these groups or descriptions.
 They are just used as an example.

 1. Update the descriptions and objectIds in your template to match
 1. Save your changes to a new filename e.g. myServiceOffer.json
+{{< /flash >}}

 ## Customer

-{{< flash >}}
 ⚠️ It is recommended to have your own test customer subscription (in its own tenant) for Azure Lighthouse testing and demos.
-{{< /flash >}}

 In this section, as the customer, I: